-Now, in a second step of we have overcome this problem by constructing the 2 - D-expansion on a manifold of toroidal shape of finite size, thus imposing periodic boundary conditions on the field.
+Now, in a second step of the analysis we overcame this problem by constructing the (2 - D)-expansion on a manifold of toroidal shape of finite size, thus imposing periodic boundary conditions on the field.
 There is no further infrared cutoff necessary.
 We have carried out the expansion of the renormalized coupling up to fourth order in 2 - D, revealing the general structure of the expansion.
-It is important to point out that in considering g as a function of the bare coupling, the limits $D \to 2$ and strong coupling $(z \to \infty)$ can not be interchanged.
+It is important to point out that in considering g as a function of the bare coupling, the limits $D \rightarrow 2$ and strong coupling $(z \rightarrow \infty)$ cannot be interchanged.
 While g tends to infinity as z does in D = 2, we expect finiteness of this limit as soon as 2 - D > 0 and the existence of a strong coupling expansion as found for polymers (D = 1).
 We were able to guess an exact g(D, z) as a function of z and the internal dimension D, which satisfies these properties and which can be reconciled with the available expansion in 2 - D by an appropriate matching of its free parameters.
-Though it turned out that due to an ambiguity in the matching of parameters the precise power-law behavior of the effective coupling below D = 2 can not yet be isolated, we found that for closed manifolds the expansion of ω in powers of 2 - D starts at least quadratically as D < 2.
+Though it turned out that due to an ambiguity in the matching of parameters the precise power-law behavior of the effective coupling below D = 2 cannot yet be isolated, we found that for closed manifolds the expansion of ω in powers of 2 - D starts at least quadratically as D < 2.

-The exponent is closely related to observables, which are accessible through Monte-Carlo experiments.
-These are for instance plaquettes-density functions at the repelling potential on a membrane avoiding a single point.
+The exponent is closely related to observables, which can be measured in Monte Carlo experiments.
+These are, for instance, plaquettes-density functions at the repelling potential on a membrane avoiding a single point.

-While results for the pinning problem are interesting on its own, the main motivation is certainly to obtain a better understanding of self-avoiding polymerized membranes.
-Preliminary studies [40] indicate that this problem can also be attacked by the methods developed in this work.
-This would be very welcome to settle discrepancies between field theoretic results on one side [17,16,41] and numerical results (e.g. [32]) on the other.
+While results for the pinning problem are interesting on their own, the main motivation is certainly to obtain a better understanding of self-avoiding polymerized membranes.
+Preliminary studies [40] indicate that this problem can also be attacked by the methods developed here.
+This would be welcome to settle the discrepancies between field theoretic results on one hand [16,17,41] and numerical results (e.g., [32]) on the other.